 While serving aboard Exploit, Watters was recalled to active duty in December 1990, for six months to serve as executive officer for Exploit crew's deployment (aboard USS Adroit (MSO 509)) to the Persian Gulf in support of Operation Desert Storm.
 Watters was again recalled to active duty in February 2003 for eleven months to the staff of commander, U.S. Naval Forces Central Command in support of Operation Iraqi Freedom as an operations planner; liaison officer to the Kuwaiti Navy; and liaison officer to commander, Joint Task Force (CJTF) 7 and the Coalition Provisional Authority in Iraq.

 Following selection for flag rank, Watters was assigned as deputy commander, U.S. 7th Fleet.
 In 2005, he concurrently performed extended active duty as deputy commander, Navy Region Northeast in support of the region's Base Realignment and Closure (BRAC) effort.
 From February 2008 to June 2010, Watters was the Reserve deputy and chief of staff, U.S. Pacific Fleet.
-He assumed his current assignment as chief of staff, U.S. Pacific Command on June 30, 2010.
+He assumed his last assignment as chief of staff, U.S. Pacific Command on June 30, 2010.

 Watters holds a Bachelor of Science from the University of Nebraska in Business and a Master's of Business Administration from Bryant College.